ctschroeder/tutorials/Voyant.md

 # Voyant Tools for Text Analysis: Tutorial

-Last modified February 2023 for Intro to DH, Spring 2023, the University of Oklahoma.
+Last modified January 2025 for Intro to DH, Spring 2025, the University of Oklahoma.
 Originally Created for Intro to DH, Fall 2017, RELI/ENGL 39 at the University of the Pacific.

 A live version (with images, live links) lives at https://github.com/ctschroeder/tutorials/blob/master/Voyant.md

-## NOTE: I had problems uploading files to Voyant using the Chrome browser.
-On my Mac, Safari worked.
-If you can't upload, click the OPEN button in Step 2 and use one of the pre-loaded corpora

 ## Description of the tool
 Voyant is ["a web-based reading and analysis environment for digital texts."](http://voyant-tools.org/)